What is Secured By Design?

-The company operates a licensing scheme which companies can becomes members of to use the SBD logo with the term ‘Police Preferred Specification’ for products which have passed tests specified by ACPO Secured By Design.
+The company operates a licensing scheme in which companies can become members to use the SBD logo with the term ‘Police Preferred Specification for products which have passed tests specified by ACPO Secured By Design.
 If you were trying to create a code 6 (for more information about code 6 houses, click here) house, your designs for the property would need to pass the specified tests.

 Your home is probably one of the largest investments you will make, if not the largest, so it is important to think about your future safety and security.
-Private builders currently don’t have to to provide any physical security other than the basic locks for your home, unlike housing associations and social housing developments.
-There are a growing number of house developers which see the significance of your long term safety and have placed this at the very heart of their designs.
+Private builders currently don’t have to provide any physical security other than the basic locks for your home, unlike housing associations and social housing developments.
+There are a growing number of house developers who see the significance of your long-term safety and have placed this at the very heart of their designs.